microsoft/xlang/design_notes/XDN05 - xlang Binary Interface.md

 #### Hash Code

-The HashCode information category retrieves a numeric value that is used to identify an object in a hash based collectionThe property type for StringRepresentation is a 32 bit integer.
+The HashCode information category retrieves a numeric value that is used to identify an object in a hash based collection.
+The size of the numeric value is currently an open issue.

 This information category should only be supported for types that wish to return a custom value for a language projection's equivalent of GetHashCode.
 Language projections may choose to fall back to